adiezsanchez/bf_intorg_YOLOv8_dev/README.md

 ![workflow](./images/workflow.png)

 The goal of this repository is to obtain a custom YOLOv8 model to segment and classify intestinal organoids and spheroids from brightfield images acquired using a widefield microscope.
-The obtained model will be used in the [intestinal_organoid_brightfield_analysis](https://github.com/adiezsanchez/intestinal_organoid_brightfield_analysis) repository.
+The obtained model will be used in the [Instance Segmentation of Intestinal organoids and Spheroids from BrightField images using YOLOv8 (ISIS-BF)](https://github.com/adiezsanchez/intestinal_organoid_yolov8) repository.

 As a starting point the ground truth annotations for each raw image (.czi) are in a .tiff file format, where each "channel" contains a binary mask defining instances of each class.
 Training dataset can be downloaded [here](https://www.dropbox.com/scl/fi/o6ba5ah6u9xq03prqtge3/apeer_annotations_renamed.zip?rlkey=1j35zeod69rzyak1iav8bq6m1&dl=0)